prafra/jupyter-book-TAILOR-D3.2/_sources/T3.1/rules.md

 common rules are *if-then rules*** that take into consideration rules with clauses in conjunction.
-On the other hand, for *m-of-n* rules given a set of *n* conditions, if *m* of them are verified, then the consequence of the rule is applied [@murphyML].
+On the other hand, for *m-of-n* rules given a set of *n* conditions, if *m* of them are verified, then the consequence of the rule is applied [@murphy1991id2_51].
 When a set of rules is used, then there are different strategies to select the outcome.
 For *list of rules* the order of the list is considered and the model returns the outcome of the first rule that verifies the conditions [@yinICDM].
-For instance, *falling rule lists* are if-then rules ordered with respect to the probability of a specific outcome [@rudin2015].
+For instance, *falling rule lists* are if-then rules ordered with respect to the probability of a specific outcome [@rudin75].
 On the other hand, *decision sets* are unordered lists of rules.
 Basically each rule is an independent classifier that can assign its outcome without regard for any other rules [@lakkaraju39].
 Voting strategies are